nikhil-amin/RemoveZeroes/README.md

 # RemoveZeroes
-A Python Script to remove 0 quantity row from a Product Database in CSV file.
+A simple Python Script to remove 0 quantity row from a Product Database in CSV file.

 Before starting, make sure you have **_Python_** installed in your system.